NCAS-CMS/cfdm-docs/README.md

 versions of the [cfdm](https://github.com/NCAS-CMS/cfdm) library.

-Note that the contents of this directory, namely the built HTML documntation for the older versions, used to live in the core cf-python repository (as linked above) under `docs/`.
+Note that the contents of this directory, namely the built HTML documntation for the older versions, used to live in the core cfdm repository (as linked above) under `docs/`.
 They were moved out at version `1.10.0.3`.